 We entered the Baie Fine Channel with some tricky navigation.
 They are called the Fjords because you are about 15-20 feet from the solid quartz cliffs as you sail in relatively deep water.
-It really is kinda cool but as all the places up here it requires some tricky zig zag navigation.
+It really is kinda cool but as with all the places up here, it requires some tricky zig-zag navigation.
 I could not really take too many pictures because I was on Rock Watch.
 What that means is that I stand on the bow and yell Rocks!!!!!!!
 So we don’t hit any.

 As we returned to the boat, we were approached by the owner of the sailboat that sailed in.
 We noticed that he went down the channel and he came to tell us that it would be ok and deep enough for us to get to the pool.
 We thanked him and ventured in.

 It is a lot narrower in this part than we had anticipated and we had decided we would not go to the pool and would try to anchor at an inlet at near the entrance.
 After a failed anchor attempt, too many boulders, and nothing to grab onto, we plunged onto the pool.
 It was well worth it as the pool is very sheltered and quite lovely.
 And there were only 5 boats anchored leaving us plenty of room.
 We dropped anchor and despite the depth finder telling us it was only 3 feet, we knew there were a lot of weeds below us and plenty of water for us to float.
 Luckily there are no really huge tides on the lakes like there are on the oceans.